or

 --command "head -n 1 /s3/data/example.jsonl"

---override is required for any mount whose resource declares needs_override=True (S3, GDrive, Slack, Discord, Redis, …).
-The snapshot stores "<REDACTED>" in place of secrets at save time.
-Loading without --override 400s with the list of prefixes that need fresh creds.
-Local resources (RAM, Disk) restore as-is with no override needed.
+A config file is required for any mount whose snapshot config contains redacted secrets (S3 with inline keys, GDrive, Slack, Discord, Redis, …).
+The snapshot stores "<REDACTED>" in place of those secrets at save time.
+Loading without the config 400s with the list of prefixes that need fresh creds.
+Local resources (RAM, Disk) restore as-is with no extra config needed.

 11. Clean up